 The trail here gets a little weird.

-The map shows it as a one-way trek, but from the overlook you can actually keep going and hike down a service road to arrive at the Fawn Trail intersect.
+The map shows it as a one-way trek, but from the overlook, you can keep going and hike down a service road to arrive at the Fawn Trail intersect.

-Walter’s Way is a really great option to see the landscape shift from tree covered paths to an expansive opening of ranch land.
+Walter’s Way is a great option to see the landscape shift from tree-covered paths to an expansive opening of ranch land.
 Admire the numerous rocks that are splayed out on either side of the trail.